Follow TV Tropes

 Comic Books

-• Being loyal to the original urban myth, the Men in Black is an obscure organization that goes beyond any laws to controls the world and stops any abnormal activity like extraterrestrials, demons, and even sects.
-Different from their adaptations, the original source doesn't work as the "world police" but closest as it gets to the MIB myth, shaping the world as they like and having no compassion to any witnesses (or maybe yes by recruiting them).
+• Being loyal to the original urban myth, Men in Black is about an obscure organization that goes beyond any laws to controls the world and stops any abnormal activity like extraterrestrials, demons, and even sects.
+Different from subsequent adaptations, the original source doesn't work as the "world police" but closest as it gets to the MIB myth, shaping the world as they like and having no compassion to any witnesses (or maybe yes by recruiting them).

 • In Young Justice, the All-Purpose Enforcement Squad (A.P.E.S.) has IDs belonging to every major law enforcement agency on the planet, including the FBI, the CIA, Interpol, and Scotland Yard.
 They're able to walk into an archaeological site and instantly declare it government property while having full clearance to kill anyone who gets in their way.
 As Agent Donald Fite puts it, "We have more clearance than God."